Code Owners

 note

-You cannot set a member of a group or subgroup as a Code Owner if Global SAML group memberships lock is enabled.
+When Global SAML group memberships lock is enabled, you cannot set a group or subgroup as a Code Owner.
+For more information, see Incompatibility with Global SAML group memberships lock.

 Group inheritance and eligibility